Sakshidhole04/ETG-Inventory-Management-System-Assignment./README.md

 This repository is having all the codes with json files for making an Inventory management system during ETG AI/ML Internship

 ### I've made inventory management system which is working on NoSQL based database.
-1.I've used JSON file system for it
+1.I've used JSON file system for it.
-2.New inventory can be added
+2.New inventory can be added.
-3.Purchase can be done
+3.Purchase can be done.
-4.Billing the Products
+4.Billing the Products.

 ### Feature
 We've added 5 features per product